-Mastitis is inflammation of your breast tissue, particularly the milk ducts and glands in a breastfeeding woman.
+Mastitis is inflammation or swelling of your breast tissue, particularly the milk ducts and glands in a breastfeeding woman.

-- It most often happens in the first 4 weeks of breastfeeding when cracked nipples, positioning problems and breast engorgement are most common.
+- Mastitis most often happens in the first 4 weeks of breastfeeding when cracked nipples, positioning problems and breast engorgement are most common.

 - Talk to your doctor or midwife if you get a sore breast, a tender red, lumpy area in your breast or feel unwell with 'flu-like' symptoms.

-- There are also things you can do to ease symptoms, such as emptying your breast, gentle massage, cold compresses after feeds, rest and pain relief.
+- There are also things you can do to ease symptoms, such as continuing to breastfeed, applying wet or dry heat and gentle massage, rest and pain relief.

 - See your doctor straight away if you have a fever, as you may need antibiotics to treat an infection.